 The differences, however, are not completely visual.

-While the Anniversary edition was delivered with Eterna’s own 3010 in-house caliber, the new watch is powered by a run-off-the-mill Sellita SW 200 automatic movement.
+While the Anniversary edition featured Eterna’s own 3010 in-house calibers, the KonTiki Date uses a run-off-the-mill Sellita SW 200 automatic movement.

-Being a slightly modified clone of the ever-popular ETA 2824 movement, this little engine has a good reputation for its reliability and accuracy and is used by such companies as the Swiss-based Oris, as well as the German Limes and its direct competitor Marcello C that, too, makes gorgeous divers.
+Being a slightly modified clone of the ever-popular ETA 2824 movement, this little engine has a good reputation for its reliability and accuracy.
+Under its belt, the SW200 has such big names as the Swiss-based Oris, as well as the German Limes and its direct competitor Marcello C that, too, makes gorgeous divers.

-Simply put, every third “Swiss Made” watch comes powered by a Sellita-made movement, so I wouldn’t worry about KonTiki Date’s inferiority to the gold model.
+Simply put, every third “Swiss Made” watch comes sports a Sellita-made movement, so I wouldn’t worry about KonTiki Date’s inferiority to the gold model.

-In fact, a watch with Sellita’s caliber may prove to be even more reliable than its more exclusive predecessor.
+In fact, a watch with a Sellita caliber may prove to be even more reliable than its more exclusive predecessor.

 Yes, the expensive (and daringly futuristic) Porsche Design watches are manufactured by Eterna.
 That says something, right?